uservidya/mio-mysql/README.md

 });
 ```

-### Connection pooling
+### Database connection

-Models that share a settings object will share a connection pool, exposed via
+Models that share a settings object will share a database connection, exposed via
-`settings.pool`.
+`settings.db`.

 ```javascript
 var settings = {